-These amazing camping areas are on Indigenous Country.
+These amazing camping spots are on Indigenous Country.
 I acknowledge the Traditional Custodians of all these areas and their connection to land, sea and community.
 I pay my respects to their Elders past and present.

-It’s no secret that I love camping in spots that are at least further than an hour away from home on the Sunshine Coast, and ideally are in a national park.
+It’s no secret that I love camping spots that are at least further than an hour away from home on the Sunshine Coast, and ideally are in a national park.

 We’d never choose a caravan park as a destination unless it happens to be in/near a national park (e.g. at Cania Gorge) or if we need a convenient overnight stop (or simply a shower) on a road trip.